-This nocturnal dinosaur had owl-like night senses | EarthSky.org
+This nocturnal dinosaur had owl-like night senses

 S. deserti was a small dinosaur that lived in the deserts of ancient Mongolia.
 It is the first known species of dinosaur to have had both great hearing and night vision.

 How did the researchers determine these traits existed?
 First, they used scans of the fossilized skulls of both species, as well as other theropods to examine them in more detail.
-They were able to digitally re-construct the eyes, and found that S. deserti and H. sollers had some of the largest pupils ever seen in any theropods.
+They were able to digitally reconstruct the eyes, and found that S. deserti and H. sollers had some of the largest pupils ever seen in any theropods.
 This suggested that the eyes were well-suited to nocturnal imaging.
 In particular, the pupils of S. deserti made up more than half of the eyes, similar to geckos and nightjars.

 By comparing these eyes to those of 55 current species of lizards and 367 species of birds that exhibit day or night activity patterns, the researchers concluded that that there is a greater than 90% chance that both species were nocturnal.

 One of the researchers, Lars Schmitz at Scripps College, had previously found evidence that some small dinosaurs probably hunted at night.
 Most of those were theropods, but only 12 species were known to have eye structures that hinted at night vision capabilities.
 The current team of researchers found four more.
-17 species were also found that contained preserved structures of the inner ear.
+Seventeen species were also found that contained preserved structures of the inner ear.
 In four species, measurements were obtained for both eyes and ears.

-Rectangular bones plates in the eye structures called Scleral ossicles, or Sclerotic rings, provided the clues about night vision.
+Rectangular bone plates in the eye structures called scleral ossicles, or sclerotic rings, provided the clues about night vision.
 They are thin and form a raised ring-like structure around the pupils, and can be found in both dinosaurs and modern-day lizards and birds.
-The larger the pupil was compared to the rest of the eye, the better the dinosaur could see in the dark (or other animals today).
+The larger the pupil was compared to the rest of the eye, the better the dinosaur could see in the dark (as is true for animals today).

 While H. sollers and S. deserti showed the strongest evidence for nocturnal abilities, the researchers looked at other species as well, such as Coelophysis kayentakatae (previously known as Megapnosaurus kayentakatae), Almas ukhaa and Velociraptor mongoliensis.
 Of the three, M. kayentakatae and A. ukhaa were better suited for nighttime hunting, while V. mongoliensis had eyesight more ideal for hunting around dawn or dusk.

 As already noted, hearing is also very important when it comes to hunting at nighttime.
-To further study this, the researchers also scanned 17 fossil skulls of various theropods.
+To further study this, the researchers scanned 17 fossil skulls of various theropods.
 The researchers wanted to compare the structure of the inner ear of these extinct dinosaurs to those of modern animals, including birds.

-The results indicated that S. deserti had very sensitive hearing, to go along with its excellent eyesight.
+The results indicated that S. deserti had very sensitive hearing to go along with its excellent eyesight.
 The scans revealed a rather long lagena and ear canal for the size of the skull.
-This again is a similarity to the modern day barn owl.
+This again is like the modern day barn owl.
 The elongated lagena and ear canal was also much longer than the 88 other bird species that are alive today.
 The study of the lagenas and ear canals also suggested that predator dinosaurs had better hearing than herbivores.

 As study co-author James Neenan told SciTechDaily: